 The majority of Rohingya refugees live in camps with population densities of less than 15 square metres per person — far below the minimum international guidelines for refugee camps (30 to 45 square metres per person).

 Rohingya refugees live in fragile shelters in the middle of floodplains and on landslide-prone hillsides.
 Aid groups say seasonal monsoon floods threaten large parts of the camps, which are also poorly prepared for powerful cyclones that typically peak along coastal Bangladesh in May and October.

-The funding request for the Rohingya response – totalling more than $920 million in 2019 – represents one of the largest humanitarian appeals for a crisis this year.
+The funding request for the Rohingya response – totalling more than $920 million in 2019 – represented one of the largest humanitarian appeals for a crisis that year.
 The 2018 Rohingya appeal went underfunded through much of the year, which aid groups said had a direct impact on the quality of services available.